2025 Global Sumud Flotilla: Interception by Israel

 The FFC, along with Thousand Madleens to Gaza (TMTG), announced that a vessel dedicated to media and healthcare professionals would depart on 1 October, in response to Israel's killing of journalists and medics in Gaza.
 On the early hours of the same day, the Flotilla was circled by an Israeli warship and various unidentified drones.
 The warship's reported attempts to stop the Flotilla, by intercepting and jamming the communications of Alma (which were compromised for 5 minutes), failed.
 Thereafter, the warship approached the Sirius, failing to intercept it too, before retreating.
 At around 10:20 UTC, after the flotilla reached within 120 nautical miles of Gaza, two Israeli tugboats were reportedly spotted by the Grande Blu ship.

-A map showcasing the various locations where various vessels of the Flotillas between 2010 and 2025 were intercepted from the Israeli Navy and the IDF.
-(Mikeno showcases the last signal, not interception.)
+A map illustrating the locations where various vessels of the Flotillas between 2010 and 2025 were intercepted from the Israeli Navy and the IDF.
+(The location for Mikeno is for the last signal, not interception.)

 Later that day, at around 16:00 UTC, an emergency signal was sent to the Turkish Navy, allowing 11 individuals to be evacuated at around 75 nmi from Gaza.
 The reasons of the emergency call have not been specified.
-At around 16:55 UTC it was reported by Italy's Democratic Party (PD) MP Arturo Scotto and by an organizer that more then 20 unidentified ships were approaching, being located at around 5 nmi from the Flotilla and getting closer.
+At around 16:55 UTC it was reported by Italy's Democratic Party (PD) MP Arturo Scotto and by an organizer that more than 20 unidentified ships were approaching, being located at around 5 nmi from the Flotilla and getting closer.
 At around 17:00 UTC, fighter jets of the Royal Air Force (RAF) were reported to have departed from the Akrotiri and Dhekelia bases in Cyprus towards the location of the Flotilla.
 At 17:25 UTC, Israel sent its first signal to halt all operations to the Flotilla, and at 17:30 UTC, it was reported that the Flotilla expected to be intercepted by the Israeli Navy in the following hour.
 Around that time, Alma was approached by two rigid inflatable boats (RIB).